RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/_index.md

     - If you already have an active SSO session with your identity provider, this signs you in to your SAML user account.

     - Otherwise, the SSO flow redirects you to your identity provider's sign in screen.

-        1. Enter your IdP user credentials to sign in.

-        1. This redirects you back to the Redis Cloud admin console and automatically signs in to your SAML user account.
+Enter your IdP user credentials to sign in.
+This redirects you back to the Redis Cloud admin console and automatically signs in to your SAML user account.

 ### Multi-factor authentication

 The account owner remains a local user and should set up [multi-factor authentication (MFA)]({{<relref "/rc/security/multi-factor-authentication">}}) to help secure their account.
 After SAML activation, the account owner can set up additional local bypass users with MFA enabled.

 If MFA enforcement is enabled, note that Redis Cloud does not enforce MFA for SAML users since the identity provider handles MFA management and enforcement.

+## Integration guides

+SAML integration guides are available for several popular identity providers.
+See [Single sign-on]({{<relref "/rc/security/single-sign-on/">}}) for a complete list.

 ## Set up SAML SSO